psteinforth/strobe/README.md

 - Strobe activity time period is configurable by a potentiometer.
 - Time period between two strobe activites is potentiometer controllable.
 - Status LED for "push button active/ strobe can be enabled" and "strobe active".
-- Automatic reset if microcontroller hang-up by watchdog timer within 0.125 seconds.
+- Automatic reset in case of a microcontroller hang-up by watchdog timer within 0.125 seconds.

 ### Details
 - Some options are configurable by **preprocessor defines**.
 Default values will be used if they are not given.
 Meaning of preprocessor defines can be found in source code comments.